scramjetorg/scramjet-articles/posts/2018-09-06-stream-does-not-flow.md

 In the above program we can assume that the `asyncParser` method would be our bottleneck and the limiting factor.

-Now let's change the program to use one point in the program to push data to two separarate transforms like this:
+Now let's change the program to use one point in the program to push data to two separate transforms like this:

 ```javascript
   const step = DataStream.from(process.stdin)